 • They must be factual, reasonable and necessary for the activities in the project.

 • They must be booked correctly and under a separate project code in the accounting.
-You may not cover project costs with other public funding or your own funds intended for other project.
+You may not cover project costs with other public funding or own funds intended for other project.

 • You may not claim someone else's expenses as your own.

-How much funding can the project receive?
+How big funding can the project get?

 The planning grant may constitute a maximum of 80 percent of the total eligible costs of the planning project.
 The remaining amount, corresponding to at least 20 percent of the planning project costs, shall be self-financed by the project parties.

-How much funding can a participant receive?
+How big funding can a participant get?

 • the organisation's size and activities